Medically reviewed by Dr. Danielle Morosco.

 Like any medical condition, there are usually different grades of a disease or condition.
 With a dog, slipped knees or trick knees are classified in grades of 1 to 4 as follows:

-1. Grade I: This is a fairly easy grade to manage.
-The knee might slip out of place but it easily goes back in.
+This is an easy grade to manage.
+The knee might slip out of place, but it easily goes back in.
 It can be massaged and generally doesn’t become a huge problem.
 The dog isn’t in pain.

-3. Grade III: You can probably guess that we’re getting into some tricky territory at this point.
-Here, the dog is in pain and there’s a greater likelihood that surgery will be required because the knee remains out of joint most of the time.
+You can probably guess that we’re getting into some tricky territory at this point.
+Here, the dog is in pain, and there’s a greater likelihood that surgery will be required because the knee remains out of joint most of the time.

-4. Grade IV: At this level, the kneecap simply can’t be manually re-adjusted, even with the leg fully extended.
+At this level, the kneecap remains out of the groove and simply can’t be manually re-adjusted, even with the leg fully extended.

 - Yorkshire Terrier